BIS FMCS Certification for Foreign Manufacturers - Standphill India

 Household and Industrial Products

-Certain appliances, industrial products, and equipment used in infrastructure or manufacturing projects may fall under mandatory BIS certification.
+Certain appliances, industrial products, and equipment used in infrastructure or manufacturing projects that fall under mandatory BIS certification.

 Chemicals and Construction Materials

-Some industrial chemicals, construction materials, and infrastructure products also require BIS certification depending on the Indian Standard applicable to them.
+Some industrial chemicals, construction materials, and infrastructure products also require BIS certification depending on the applicable Indian Standard.

 Country-Specific BIS Certification Support